abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 		// save to DB logic
 	}
 }

+// in main()
+Invoice invoiceObj = new Invoice(1L, 100, 50);
+InvoicePrinter invoicePrinterObj = new InvoicePrinter(invoiceObj);
+invoicePrinterObj.print();
 ```

+In the example above, we can also avoid composition and supply `Invoice` object directly as a method parameter `void print(Invoice invoiceObj){ }` just as we do in Controller, Service, and Repository layers in SpringBoot appication.

-2. **Open/Closed**: add functionality by extending and not modifying the code directly
+2. **Open/Closed**: add functionality by extending and not modifying the code directly.

 Ex - implement new functionality so that we can save invoices to a file in a filesystem (FS) as well